 Dietary Needs – Please contact the Hospitality Team at [email protected]

-If a housing accommodation is approved, accessible housing will ensure the student’s need is met, but it does not guarantee a specific residence hall or room within a residence hall.
+Each additional accommodation is reviewed, case-by-case, based on documentation of a disability and functional limitations provided to OARS.
+If housing accommodations are granted, accessible housing will ensure the approved accommodation is met, but it does not guarantee a specific residence hall or room within a residence hall.
 Students should contact the Housing Office in the Office of Student Life to inquire about housing assignments.
+If the student fails to submit the housing accommodation request with sufficient time for the interactive process to be completed (including student meeting and documentation review), the student’s approved accommodation will be deemed as a priority and will be assigned based on availability.

 ** A qualified medical professional, for our purposes, is defined as a non-family member whose professional training qualifies them to diagnose and treat the impairments associated with the student’s disability.
 The student must either be a current patient of the professional or have a documented established history of treatment.
 Each question on the required forms must be completed by the medical professional.